robertchase/meander/doc/request.md

 ### http\_content

-`http_content` is a str containing the body of the inbound `HTTP` request.
+`http_content` is a byte string containing the body of the inbound `HTTP` request.

 ### args

-If any regex groups are defined in the *pattern* used in the *routes* dict of the `add_server` function, those groups will be added as a args in the `Request` that matches the route.
+If any regex groups are defined in the *pattern* used in the *routes* argument to the `add_server` function, those groups will be added as the `args` attribute to the `Request` that matches the route.
 For instance, the route:

 ```
 "/foo/([a-z]*)/(\d*)"